jessicarush/react-notes/create_react_app.md

 }
 ```

-This allows us to run `npm start` for running the app during development, `npm build` for creating the optimized build version, `npm test` for running tests in `App.test.js` and `npm eject` is an advanced operation that allows you to customize the configuration under Create-react-app (e.g. webpack and babel).
+This allows us to run `npm start` for running the app during development, `npm run build` for creating the optimized build version, `npm test` for running tests in `App.test.js` and `npm run eject` is an advanced operation that allows you to customize the configuration under Create-react-app (e.g. webpack and babel).

+Note you can omit 'run' from `npm start` and `npm test`.